 Advertisement

-On the latest episode of Nightcap, while breaking down the Brady controversy, Sharpe argued that the owner-commentator role is a clear conflict of interest.
-His co-host, Chad Johnson, didn’t see it that way, saying that unless Brady is actually lining up under center, it doesn’t really matter.
-Having Brady in the booth won’t give any advantage whatsoever, Ocho asserted.
+Sharpe’s co-host, Chad Johnson, didn’t see it that way, saying that unless Brady is actually lining up under center, it doesn’t really matter.
+Having Brady in the booth won’t give any advantage whatsoever, Johnson asserted.

 But Unc wasn’t buyin’ what Ocho was sellin’.
-He believes production meetings matter, and that’s why teams have them, and having someone like Brady in the room gives away info, crucial info at that.
-While Johnson pushed back, Sharpe said even small edges count.
-He pointed to scandals like Spygate, saying those gave advantages too, and so does this.
+He believes production meetings matter, and that’s why teams host them, and having someone like Brady in the room gives away info, crucial info at that.

 “If (watching film) is all that matters, why did they Spygate?
 If it didn’t matter, you [can just] watch film, so why did they do that?”
 Sharpe asked.

 Sharpe added that the Brady situation is a “slippery slope” and it could get much worse.
-Johnson kept his guard up, insisting that’s not the case since Brady is just in the coaches’ booth, not on the field.
+Johnson kept his guard up, however, insisting that’s not the case since Brady is just in the coaches’ booth, not on the field.
 But Sharpe argued again that even small things can give an advantage, pointing to the Michigan sign-stealing controversy and basically comparing the two situations.

 “So in that case, Michigan, when they did what they did, it wasn’t a competitive advantage… You only cheat on a test, if you can.
 I ain’t even need to cheat.
 So why did you?”
 Sharpe continued.